 What is an Eye Exam?

-- An eye exam involves checking the eyes for gross abnormalities such as a strabismus or squint and ptosis, a complicated name for droopy eyelid, followed by a more detailed evaluation of vision, functioning of the pupils and extraocular muscles, visual field estimation, measuring pressure within the eyeball and ophthalmoscopic examination after dilating your pupils.
-A complete eye exam can detect various types of eye disorders and deficiencies in vision.
+- An eye exam prove checking the eyes for gross abnormalities such as a strabismus or squint and ptosis, a complicated name for droopy eyelid, followed by a more detailed evaluation of vision, functioning of the pupils and extraocular meat , visual field estimation, measuring pressure within the eyeball and ophthalmoscopic examination after dilating your pupils.
+A complete eye exam can detect various types of eye disorders and shortage in vision.

 Everyone needs regular eye exams, particularly if you have a family member with visual problems!Adults should visit an eye doctor at least every two years and annually after age 60.
 Children need their vision checked at 6 months, 3 years, and before first grade.